matthoek/city-sphere/README.md

 # city-sphere
-Raymarched city sphere example written in glsl Software used: Bonzomatic code for a live preview of the code.
+Raymarched city sphere example written in glsl.
+Bonzomatic code for a live preview of the code.

 Demo Gif of Animation:
 https://media.giphy.com/media/KCSmpkwDfPIplZyoSz/giphy.gif